-Here we offer a definition, along with advice on how to prevent Malware in your organisation.
+Here we offer a definition of what is malware, along with advice on how to prevent malware in your organisation.

 You may have heard the terms ransomware, trojan and virus used in news reports and wondered what they actually mean.
 These words all refer to a type of malicious software used to infect computers and devices.

-This form of attack has proved hugely profitable and is becoming more sophisticated as criminals blend old and new variants to cause maximum damage.
+This form of malware infection has proved hugely profitable for cybercriminals and is becoming more sophisticated as criminals blend old and new variants to cause maximum damage.

-There are lots of different types of malware available, with some more harmful than others.
-230,000 new malware samples are produced every day and each strain has its own individual way of infecting and damaging computers.
-The most common types of malware are:
+There are lots of different available, with some more harmful than others.
+Over 230,000 new malware samples are produced every day and each strain has its own individual way of infecting and damaging computers.
+The most common infection is:

 A computer virus is a type of malicious software that once activated, will replicate itself from folder to folder, inserting its own code.
 A virus can spread rapidly and will usually infect a system with the intention of stealing personal and financial information, sending spam or locking the system down.